As our Chief Flickster, Steve, likes to say, the electricity industry is just like buying strawberries (trust him, he knows his stuff).

-But as our CEO, Steve, likes to say, the electricity industry is just like buying strawberries (yes, really – trust him, he knows his stuff).
-That means that just like the price of buying strawberries at different times of the year, the spot market really does reflect the relative abundance or scarcity of electricity at different times (see, it does make sense!).
+That’s because just like the price of buying strawberries at different times of the year, the spot market really does reflect the relative abundance or scarcity of electricity at different times.

-Over the course of each year it’s very normal to experience variability in prices, with some months (or years) fluctuating more than others.
-Some of these changes come in the form of price spikes, with a really high price.
-Most often, these price spikes have occurred when we’ve seen very significant national demand.
-And they were the kind of price levels Flicksters tend to notice and remember as they can genuinely impact a bill week when they occur.
+Over the course of each year it’s normal to experience variability in prices, with some months (or years) fluctuating more than others.
+Some of these changes come in the form of price spikes - most often, these price spikes occur when there’s very significant national demand.

-Despite these anxiety-inducing spot prices, it’s a good idea to take a few deep breaths and look at the overall picture.
+Despite these high spot prices, it’s a good idea to take a few deep breaths and look at the overall picture.
 Because electricity trends show that we have significantly more low and average prices than high or spiking prices.
 Take a look:

 So while you might feel like freaking out when you see those prices heading skywards, it’s good to remember that they’re really just a wee wave in an overall calm sea.